philgyford/ansible-multi-django/README.md

 	  - name: 'pepysdiary'
 	    db_password: '{{ vault.pepysdiary.db_password }}'

-See `group_vars/all/vault_example.yml` for an example file.
-Copy it to `group_vars/all/vault.yml` and edit is as needed.

-Instead of having it `.gitignore`d, you could encrypt it instead.
+Instead of having the `vault.yml` file `.gitignore`d, you could encrypt it instead.
 Do that with:

     $ ansible-vault encrypt group_vars/all/vault.yml